pnkmtt/Vagrant_Ansible_Class/README.md

   configured module search path = Default w/o overrides
 ```

-<p>We now have a working ansible install</p>
+We now have a working Ansible install.

-<h2>Running our first ansible playbook</h2>
+## Running our first Ansible playbook

-<p>Ansible as a configuration tool uses ssh to access the hosts that it configures.
-Since we are doing this on the newly created VM, we will be sshing to the localhost and configuring our applications.</p>
+Ansible uses ssh to access the hosts that it configures.
+Since we are doing this on the newly created VM, we will be ssh'ing to the localhost and configuring our applications.

-<p>In order to this we need to take a setp to generate an sshkey for the vagrant user and put it in the authorized_keys file.
-The below example shows the creation of an RSA ssh key and the population of the vagrant user authorized_keys file.</p>
+In order to this we need to take a step to generate an ssh key for the vagrant user and put it in the authorized_keys file.
+The below example shows the creation of an RSA ssh key and the population of the vagrant user authorized_keys file.

-<p>As the vagrant user run 'ssh-keygen -t rsa' and accept the defaults.
-Once complete copy the newly generated RSA public key into the vagrant users authorized_keys file.
-Run the command 'cat .ssh/id_rsa.pub > .ssh/authorized_keys'  Note: this is not how you would manage the key files in production, but we are using sudo which is perfered over direct root access</p>
+As the vagrant user run `ssh-keygen -t rsa` and accept the defaults.
+Once complete, copy the newly generated RSA public key into the vagrant user's authorized_keys file.
+Run the command `cat .ssh/id_rsa.pub > .ssh/authorized_keys`.
+Note: this is not how you would manage the key files in production, but we are using sudo which is preferred over direct root access.

-<p>To test the connection ssh to the localhost and you will not need a password 'ssh localhos'.
-Exit once you have confirmed access.</p>
+To test the connection ssh to the localhost and you will not need a password `ssh localhost`.
+Exit once you have confirmed access.

 ```
 vagrant@myxenial64:~$ ssh-keygen -t rsa